cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/2-datacleaning/index.md

 lower = np.mean(mydata["Neuroticism"]) - 3*np.std(mydata["Neuroticism"])
 ```

-We can now use conditional indexing to exclude all rows with a Neuroticism score above or below these values:
+We can now use conditional indexing to exclude all rows with a `Neuroticism` score above or below these values:

 ```python
 mydata = mydata[(mydata["Neuroticism"] > lower) & (mydata["Neuroticism"] < upper)]
 ```

-This line says: return only the Neuroticism values greater than the `lower` boundary and less than the `upper` boundary and then save it in the `mydata` variable
+The line above says: return only the `Neuroticism` values greater than the `lower` boundary and less than the `upper` boundary and then save it in the `mydata` variable.

 ```python